 When purchasing technology for your business, your organization’s needs should always serve as your compass.
 Many companies tend to overlook their needs when implementing new technology in the workplace.
 Fulfilling your needs is not just about improving your business processes.
 The goal is to provide your team and yourself the tools to perform your jobs.

 For instance, if you’re in the wine selling business, providing your sales representatives with tablets is more practical.
 These are lightweight and more suitable when booking and tracking sales or making presentations.
 In contrast, providing your team with clunky but superfast mid-gaming laptops will be expensive and ill-conceived because your salespeople will not create software programs in the field or play online games.
-Your employees should make use of the tech you invest in.

 3) Look for tech that is used by other industry players